in line with the government's national lockdown measures, the majority of grassroots football in england is not permitted from tuesday 5th january

-As a result of the UK Government’s new national Covid-19 restrictions, the impact on ‘non elite’ football in England will include the suspension of the following during this period:
+We note the UK Government’s announcement with regards to the new national COVID-19 restrictions and lockdown.
+As a result, the impact on ‘non elite’ football in England will include the suspension of fixtures and training across the following, with immediate effect:

-· All fixtures and training for Steps 3-6 of the National League System [NLS];
+· Steps three to six of the National League System (NLS)

-· All fixtures and training for Tiers 3-7 of the Women’s Football Pyramid [WFP];
+· Tiers three to seven of the Women’s Football Pyramid

 Affiliations, County Cups & Risk Assesments